TrevorJTClarke/mugshot/ABOUT.md

 #### TODO:

   * Backend
-    * Selenium webdriver (IE, FF, CH)
-      * get base Selenium running
+    * build out Selenium within the browserDriver module
-      * test different scenarios
       * use diff threshold from settings
+      * delete all $$hashKey references
     * fix release dependencies (for packaging)

   * UI